Inanna Sarkis Showcases Curvy Hips And Cleavage In Revealing Pink Bikini

 The sexy series quickly received a large amount of support from social media users, garnering more than 333,000 likes since going live just two hours ago.
 Additionally, hundreds of fans conveyed their admiration for Inanna’s figure, beauty, and bathing suit in the comments section.

 “Wow you just had a baby!
-How do you stay so fit, beautiful,” one Instagram user asked, adding pink heart and flower emoji.
+How do you stay so fit, beautiful,” one user asked, adding pink heart and flower emoji to their words.

 “I can’t deal with your beauty girl!
-Helpppp,” a second fan added.
+Helpppp,” added a second fan.

 “You are the goddess,” a third admirer asserted, filling their comment with a series of red heart emoji.

-“Dream body much,” a fourth individual proclaimed.
+“Dream body much,” proclaimed a fourth individual.

-The model has wowed her Instagram followers on numerous occasions this year.
+Inanna has wowed her Instagram followers on numerous occasions this year.
 On January 8, she shared a post that showed her in a tiny bikini that matched her four-month-old baby girl’s swimsuit.